bazelbuild/bazel/site/docs/install-windows.md

 *   Common MSYS2 packages

     You will likely need these to build and run targets that depend on Bash.
 MSYS2 does not install these tools by default, so you need to install them manually.
-Projects that that depend heavily on these tools are for example Tensorflow.
+Projects that depend on Bash tools in `PATH` need this step, for example TensorFlow.

     Open the MSYS2 terminal and run this command: